 Grading of a day 3 embryo is based on the number of cells that make up the embryo, the amount of fragmentation, and the symmetry of each of the embryo's cells (blastomeres).

-Different stages of scoring a day 3 embryo — evaluating the number of cells, amount of fragmentation and symmetry of the cells (blastomeres).
+Different stages of scoring a day 3 embryo — evaluating the number of cells, the amount of fragmentation, and symmetry of the cells (blastomeres).
 (Bączkowski et al., Reproductive Biology, volume 4 No. 1, pgs.
 5-22)

-In summary, a "perfect" day 3 embryo should be 8AG — eight cells, no fragmentation and all the cells are equal and symmetrical.
-However, embryo quality as evaluated under the microscope is only a reasonable "estimate" of predicting the chances for a successful pregnancy.
-Any good embryologist will tell you that "even though an embryo(s) looks good, it doesn't mean that it is good" and visa versa.
+In summary, a "perfect" day 3 embryo should be 8AG — eight cells, no fragmentation, and all of the cells are equal and symmetrical.
+However, embryo quality as evaluated under the microscope is only a crude predictor for pregnancy chances.
+Any good embryologist will tell you that "even though an embryo looks good, it doesn't mean that it is good" and visa versa.

 Again, the scoring of a blastocyst depends on the experience and expertise of the embryologist.
-Like day 3 embryos, scoring of even blastocysts is an imperfect science, and some very nice looking blastocysts do not produce a pregnancy; whereas, less than optimum ones do.
+Like day 3 embryos, scoring even blastocysts is an imperfect science, and some very nice-looking blastocysts do not produce a pregnancy, whereas less than optimal ones do.
 However, the basic rule of thumb is "that the best of the best embryos" make it to the blastocyst stage, and a very nice blastocyst has a greater chance statistically of producing an ongoing pregnancy than a lesser quality one.

-The different grading of a blastocyst — evaluating the outer ring of cells or trophectoderm, the inner cell mass (ICM) or stem cells and the expansion of the blastocyst cavity or blastocele.
-A "perfect" day 5 blastocyst would be scored 4AA (expanded blastocele cavity, nice trophectoderm and numerous tightly packed cells in the ICM).
-Blastocyst score 5AA - is a blastocyst that is starting to "hatch" with normal appearing trophectoderm and ICM.
+The different grading of a blastocyst — evaluating the outer ring of cells or trophectoderm, the inner cell mass (ICM) or stem cells, and the expansion of the blastocyst cavity or blastocele.
+A "perfect" day 5 blastocyst would be scored 4AA (expanded blastocele cavity, nice trophectoderm, and numerous tightly packed cells in the ICM).
+Blastocyst score 5AA is a blastocyst that is starting to "hatch" with normal-appearing trophectoderm and ICM.
 A blastocyst with a score of 6AA is a completely "hatched" blast with normal-appearing ICM.
 (Bączkowski et al., Reproductive Biology, volume 4 No. 1, pgs 5-22).

-A day 6 "hatching" blastocyst scored 5 AA, that is starting to come out of its zona pellucida or "shell".
+A day 6 "hatching" blastocyst scored 5 AA that is starting to come out of its zona pellucida (or "shell”).

 Stephanie and Jay